larry-lu/larry-lu.github.io/readme.md

-This is the personal website of Xiaoyu Lu that is mainly used for keeping track of ideas in everyday life.
+This is the personal website of Xiaoyu Lu.

 The website is built using the following tools: